 Adiposis Dolorosa Prognosis and Diagnosis

 The prognosis of Dercum’s disease is that it’s a chronic condition that develops gradually.
-If a patient has multiple painful lipomas, abnormal weakness or fatigue, any kind of mental instability, and general obesity, doctors will diagnose them with Dercum’s disease.
-Since not everyone presents every symptom, doctors may also diagnose patients with this disorder if they have multiple painful lipomas and general obesity at the minimum.
+If a patient has several painful lipomas, abnormal weakness or fatigue, any kind of mental instability, and general obesity, doctors will diagnose them with Dercum’s disease.
+Since not everyone presents with every symptom, doctors may also diagnose patients with this disorder if they have multiple painful lipomas and general obesity at the minimum.
 Ultrasounds and MRIs may be necessary to help get an accurate diagnosis.

-Adiposis Dolorosa Causes
+Causes of Adiposis Dolorosa

-While no known cause has been found for a Dercum’s disease, some doctors believe that it could be an autoimmune or endocrine disorder.
-Others have suggested that it could be caused by long-term use of corticosteroids with high doses, impairment of the nervous system and/or adipose tissue, or changes to the carbohydrate metabolism or in fatty acid.
+While no known cause has been found for Dercum’s disease, some doctors believe that it could be an autoimmune or endocrine disorder.
+Others have suggested that it could be caused by long-term use of corticosteroids with high doses, impairment of the nervous system and/or adipose tissue, or changes to the carbohydrate metabolism or in fatty acids.
 There is little understanding as to how the pain and lipomas originate, which makes it hard to pinpoint a cause.